WhiteflagProtocol/whiteflag-java/docs/md/errors.md

 [Java Exception class](https://docs.oracle.com/javase/8/docs/api/java/lang/Exception.html)
 for Whiteflag specific errors:

-* `WfException`: used by the `org.whiteflag.protocol` to indicate errors to other software components while processing WHiteflag data
+* `WfException`: used by the `org.whiteflagprotocol.java` to indicate errors to other software components while processing WHiteflag data
-* `WfCoreException`: used internally by the `org.whiteflag.protocol.core` package for incompatibilities with the Whiteflag specification
+* `WfCoreException`: used internally by the `org.whiteflagprotocol.java.core` package for incompatibilities with the Whiteflag specification
-* `WfUtilException`: used internally by the `org.whiteflag.protocol.util` package to wrap error thrown by other packages
+* `WfUtilException`: used internally by the `org.whiteflagprotocol.java.util` package to wrap error thrown by other packages

 Software using the library should only expect the `WfException` class to be thrown, and should only use that class.
 The `WfCoreException` and